Loyalty10K/MyPortfolio/README.md

 ## About

-Personal portfolio for Loyalty10K, showcasing Minecraft server development and management work plugins, server ops, and community management.
+Personal portfolio for xyzlaki, showcasing Minecraft server development and management work plugins, server ops, and community management.

 ## Stack